pfsense/docs/source/hardware/cryptographic-accelerator-support.rst

 Ensure that the VPN technology to be used is configured for the cipher shown in demsg, likely AES-128-CBC.

-AES-NI support via the kernel module requires running an amd64 pfSense image.
+AES-NI support via the kernel module requires running an amd64 pfSense® image.
 It will not work on i386 and will fail with a message similar to::

   Dec  4 14:45:05 pfSense kernel: link_elf: symbol AES_GCM_encrypt undefined